IPG6620: A First-in-Class LPAR5 Antagonist Targeting the Intersection of Neuropathic Pain

 Summary

-IPG6620 is an innovative, first-in-class, pre-clinical small-molecule antagonist of the LPAR5 receptor.
-It is being developed with a unique dual-purpose strategy designed to address two significant unmet needs in oncology simultaneously.
-Firstly, it aims to treat Chemotherapy-Induced Peripheral Neuropathy (CIPN), a common and debilitating side effect of cancer treatment with a high unmet medical need.
-Secondly, it is anticipated to enhance the efficacy of antitumor medicines by reversing immunosuppression within the tumor microenvironment.
-By targeting a novel pathway that links nerve pain and immune function, IPG6620 represents a mechanistically distinct strategy with the potential to both improve patients' quality of life and boost the effectiveness of their cancer therapy.
+IPG6620 is an innovative, first-in-class, preclinical small-molecule antagonist of the LPAR5 receptor.
+It is being developed to address critical unmet medical needs in Chemotherapy-Induced Peripheral Neuropathy (CIPN), a common and debilitating side effect of cancer treatment with severely limited treatment options.
+By targeting a novel pathway in neuropathic pain, IPG6620 represents a mechanistically distinct therapeutic strategy with the potential to both improve patient quality of life and boost the effectiveness of treatment.

 Mechanism of Action

 ■ For Neuropathic Pain (CIPN): LPAR5 is highly expressed in dorsal root ganglion (DRG) neurons and microglia.
-Nerve injury from chemotherapy leads to an upregulation of LPAR5's endogenous ligand, causing activation of these cells and a pro-inflammatory response.
-This cascade disrupts the normal function of the DRG and is a key driver of neuropathic pain.
-By blocking LPAR5, IPG6620 is anticipated to reduce this neuro-inflammatory signaling, thereby alleviating the symptoms of CIPN.
+Chemotherapy-induced nerve injury leads to upregulation of LPAR5’s endogenous ligand, driving cellular activation and a sustained pro-inflammatory cascade.
+This signaling cascade disrupts normal DRG function and is a core driver of neuropathic pain.
+By blocking LPAR5, IPG6620 is designed to attenuate this neuro-inflammatory signaling pathway, thereby alleviating the symptoms of CIPN.

 image.png